mohanedattef/Twitter-Lyrics-Bot/README.md

 I was bored and wanted to post marwan moussa lyrics without doing it myself

 # details
-Evertything will be easily explained inside the code so here are the file headlines:
+Everything will be easily explained inside the code so here are the file headlines:
 -bot.py
 contains the logic and authentication and the handling of the lyrics -lyricsmanaging.py